ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 # Introduction

-The security of the SHA-1 algorithm {{RFC3174}} has been slowly diminishing over time as various forms of attacks have weakened its cryptographic underpinning.
+The security of the protection provided by the SHA-1 algorithm {{RFC3174}} has been slowly diminishing over time as various forms of attacks have weakened its cryptographic underpinning.
 DNSSEC {{RFC9364}} originally {{RFC3110}} made extensive use of SHA-1 as a cryptographic hash algorithm in RRSIG and Delegation Signer (DS) records, for example.
-Since then, multiple other algorithms with stronger cryptographic strength are now widely available for DS records and for DNSKEY and RRSIG records.
+Since then, multiple other algorithms with stronger cryptographic strength are now widely available for DS records and for Resource Record Signature (DNSKEY) and DNS Public Key (RRSIG) records.
-Readers are encouraged to consider switching to one of the recommended algorithms listed in the [DNSKEY-IANA] and [DS-IANA] tables, respectively.
+Operators are encouraged to consider switching to one of the recommended algorithms listed in the [DNSKEY-IANA] and [DS-IANA] tables, respectively.
 Further, support for validating SHA-1 based signatures has been removed from some systems.
 As a result, SHA-1 is no longer fully interoperable